 followSymlinks It true, symbolic links in the final path component will be followed to their target, and the size of the target is returned.
 If false, symbolic links in the final path component will make the method call fail (symblink is not a regular file).

 Queries the size of a regular file in the guest.
-If this method fails, the following error codes may be reported:

 - VBOX_E_OBJECT_NOT_FOUND: File to was not found. - VBOX_E_IPRT_ERROR: Error querying file size.

 5.90.26 fsObjCopyArray